Back to All Events

 Sara A. Farooqi is a mama, poet, friend, facilitator, community builder, and culture designer.
 Through Interdependence Lab—the organization she founded—she supports the social impact sector to cultivate equitable and joyful communities grounded in reciprocity and interconnection.

-Guided by this spirit of interdependence, she also leads experiential sessions rooted in her experience as a practicing Muslim, inviting reflection and connection among diverse groups, including those who identify as spiritual but not religious.
+Guided by this spirit of interdependence, she leads experiential sessions rooted in her experience as a practicing Muslim, inviting reflection and connection among diverse groups across faith traditions.
 She sees Islam as an essential thread in the human story and invites others to engage with its wisdom in ways that foster wonder and mutual learning.

 She currently serves on the board of Vesper Society, a faith-based health equity foundation.
 She previously served on the board of Muslims for Progressive Values and the steering committee for MASGD: Muslim Alliance for Sexual & Gender Diversity.
 Her poetry and writing have been featured in LILA, The Tapestry, Inclusion Solution, and Yoni ki Baat: Musings and Monologues on Identity by South Asian Women.